 In December 2021 I began looking into the logistics capacity for the East Coast of the United States.
 By March 2022 I found myself in discussions about the availability of land, labor and port capacity in the Dominican Republic.
+I realized that the disruption of the last few years was going to force companies to look in other places besides China for manufacturing, sourcing and distribution.
+I started writing that global supply chains were not really retreating from globalization.
+Instead, they were undergoing a global reorientation.

 After several trips to the Dominican Republic and a lot of work, I published a white paper in June 2023 with the title: "The Dominican Republic - The Singapore of the Western Hemisphere."
 By September 2023 my thinking had advanced to the point that instead of looking at the solution, I became focused on the problem.
 Therefore, I wrote a white paper, "The World Is Flat, Except When It Isn't: The Yin and Yang of Globalization and Deglobalization."